 Timing the stock market is poison for us in the FIRE community.
 Especially in the accumulation phase, I have greatly benefited from not losing my nerves during the major market drops and rather pumping new money into the stock market while everybody else was selling.
 I would leave market timing to the experts (who, by the way, also get it wrong about half the time!) and just roll with the punches in the stock market.
-Read Burton Malkiel’s book if you don’t believe me!
+Read Burton Malkiel’s book (paid link) if you don’t believe me!

 3: “You need an Emergency Fund”